Leveraging directed causal discovery to detect latent common causes

-The following definition formalises the notion of a causal arrow being underdetermined relative to a particular directed causal discovery algorithm. \begin{definition} A causal link between two variables $A$ and $B$ is \emph{underdetermined} relative to causal discovery algorithm $D$ if $\vert v_{A\rightarrow B}^D - v_{B\rightarrow A}^D \vert < \delta$ for pre-specified decision threshold $\delta$. \end{definition}
+The following definition formalises the notion of a causal relation being underdetermined relative to a particular directed causal discovery algorithm. \begin{definition} A causal relation between two variables $A$ and $B$ is \emph{underdetermined} relative to causal discovery algorithm $D$ if $\vert v_{A\rightarrow B}^D - v_{B\rightarrow A}^D \vert < \delta$ for pre-specified decision threshold $\delta$. \end{definition}